Create a rate limiting rule in the dashboard for a zone

 The custom response has three settings:

-Response type: Choose a content type or the default block response from the list.
+With response type: Choose a content type or the default block response from the list.
 The available custom response types are the following:

 Dashboard value API value Custom HTML

-Response code: Choose an HTTP status code for the response, in the range 400-499.
+With response code: Choose an HTTP status code for the response, in the range 400-499.
 The default response code is 403.

 Response body: The body of the response.
 Configure a valid body according to the response type you selected.